Indefinite causal order enables perfect quantum communication with zero capacity channels: Quantum SWITCH

-Two communication channels $\map E$ and $\map F$ can be combined in different configurations.
-Classically, they can be combined in parallel, giving rise to the product channel $\map E \otimes \map F$, or in a sequence (if their inputs/outputs match), giving rise either to the channel $\map E \circ \map F$ or to the channel $\map F \circ \map E$.
+Two communication channels $\map E$ and $\map F$ can be combined in different configurations, either by Nature itself or by a communication provider that sets up the communication network between the sender and the receiver \cite{Hler20}.
+Classically, the channels $\map E$ and $\map F$ can be combined in a variety of well-defined configurations.
+For example, they can be combined in parallel, giving rise to the product channel $\map E \otimes \map F$, or in a sequence (if their inputs and outputs match), giving rise either to the channel $\map E \circ \map F$ or to the channel $\map F \circ \map E$.
 The parallel configuration corresponds to the scenario where the two channels are used by a sender to communicate directly to a receiver.
-The sequential configurations correspond to scenarios where the information sent by the sender has to travel through two regions before reaching the receiver.
+The sequential configuration corresponds to the scenario where the information travels through two causally connected regions before reaching the receiver.
 More generally, one could think of a sequential composition where a third process $\map R$ takes place in between $\map E$ and $\map F$.
-Here $\map R$ could be a quantum repeater, which takes the output of the first channel and prepares it for transmission through the second channel.
+Here $\map R$ could be an operation performed at an intermediate station placed between the sender and the receiver.

-In principle, quantum theory allows for scenarios where two processes, $\map E$ and $\map F$, take place in a quantum superposition of two alternative orders \cite{Chiribella13}.
-Physically, one can think of each process as a collision between the information carrier and a particle in the environment \cite{Ziman05}.
-If the order of the two collisions is controlled by a quantum variable, then the order of the two processes $\map E$ and $\map F$ can be indefinite.
+In principle, quantum theory allows for scenarios where two processes, $\map E$ and $\map F$, are combined in a quantum superposition of two alternative orders, via a higher-order operation called the quantum SWITCH \cite{chiribella2009beyond,Chiribella13}.
 For simplicity, consider the case of two processes $\map E$ and $\map F$ transforming system $A$ to system $B$, with $\spc H_A \simeq \spc H_B$.
-The new quantum channel $\map S (\map E, \map F)$ resulting from the combination of $\map E$ and $\map F$ in an order controlled by a quantum variable $C$ is described by the Kraus operators
+The new quantum channel $\map S (\map E, \map F)$ resulting from the combination of $\map E$ and $\map F$ in an order controlled by a control qubit $C$ is described by the Kraus operators